-Although licensees GL submittals are still due by December 31, 2007, activities will occur in 2008 that are needed to support issue closure.
+Although licensees' GL submittals are still due by December 31, 2007, activities will occur in 2008 that are needed to support issue closure.
 The final staff audit will be complete in spring 2008.
 The staff's review of GL responses is expected to be complete in July 2008.
 Completion reports for TI-2515/166 will also be due in summer 2008.
 Integrating these activities to support final issue closure, including ACRS and management reviews, results in planned closure of the GSI in October 2008.

 Complexities associated with the impact of chemical effects on sump strainer performance continue to be challenging.
 With chemical effects testing ongoing, there is the possibility that additional time may be needed to fully address this aspect of the GSI.
-The likelihood of such an outcome should be clearer in about three months.